jayjay0317/Hands-On-ML-Study/Chapter_10/README.md

 - connecting inputs directly to the output layer makes it possible for the neural network to learn both deep patterns and simple rules.
     - a regular MLP forces all the data to flow through the full stack of layers; thus, simple patterns in the data may end up being distorted by this sequence of transformations

+- **Why PyTorch Layers Can Be Called Like Functions:** A layer such as `nn.Linear` is an object created from a class, not a regular function.
+However, PyTorch modules implement Python's special `__call__()` method, which allows an object to be used with function-like syntax such as `layer(X)`.
+Internally, this calls the layer's `forward()` computation while also allowing PyTorch to manage features such as autograd and hooks.